 The problem is, business websites are being indexed lower in search engines due to this shift in Google’s mobile indexing algorithm.
 Google very much wants to send their users to websites that they actually will enjoy using.
 If Google were to send visitors to sites that frustrated them for one reason or another, their users would likely move elsewhere.
 Therefore, you want to make sure Google sees your site as having a mobile-friendly web design, given that most of Google’s users now use their services from mobile devices.

 Why Does This Matter to Your Business?

 If your website is not mobile friendly in the eyes of Google, you could be losing out on traffic.
 This translates to losing out on business drummed up from online.
-With just a few tweaks to your mobile web design and some basic SEO, you could increase your chances of garnering online business.
+With just a few tweaks to your mobile web design and learning some basic SEO, you could increase your chances of garnering online business.